fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - [The Family Oracle of Health](https://www.google.com/books/edition/The_Family_Oracle_of_Health_Or_Magazine/K-oEAAAAQAAJ?hl=en&gbpv=0) (1824), bottom 64--top 68 (the section on the "natural food of man").

-#### Also relevant
+#### Notable
 - [What is a Natural Food](https://www.npr.org/sections/thesalt/2016/05/08/477057872/what-is-natural-food-a-riddle-wrapped-in-notions-of-good-and-evil).
 Is the idea of natural food essentially a moral judgement about how much technology should or should not be applied to food?
 Can any clear demarcation between
 - Warren Belasco, _Appetite for Change_, 111--131 (War of the Metaphors).

 ## 2: Improving Nature
 As the U.S. industrialized and urbanized rapidly throughout the 19th century, many people got further away from their food and started buying a lot more of it.
 This week we look at how developments in urbanization, transportation, and food production touted how much they were improving nature.
-In the case of cereal, we see how a main breakthrough was to make it more digestible than the natural, raw product.
-Food ads from the turn of the century show how producers began to claim how they were improving nature, a theme we still see today.
+In the cases of meat extract and cereal, we see how a main goal was make it more digestible than the natural, raw product.
+Food ads from the turn of the century show how producers began to claim how they were both capturing and improving nature, a theme we still see today in every aisle of the grocery store.

 ### Jan 24
 - Jennifer Wallach, _How America Eats_ (Ch.
 4: Technology and Taste), 89--110.

+#### Notable
+- William Cronon, _Nature's Metropolis_ (Ch.
+2: Rails and Water), 55--93.

 ### Jan 26
+- _Medical Adviser_ 17 (1824), "Dyspepsia" (258 -- top of 260).
 - Lisa Haushofer, "Darby's Fluid Meat, Digestion, and the British Imperial Food Supply", 203--216.